Protect Free Speech From Harassing Lawsuits

 Tell Congress: We Can't Afford More Bad Patents

-Congress is pushing two bills that would bring back some of the worst patents and empower patent trolls.
+The Senate is considering a bill that would help save some of the worst patents and empower patent trolls.

 Electronic Frontier Foundation